 soldiers hated but had to wear to protect them from falling debris,

-"e-tools," excavation shovels, to dig countless trenches and mess kits to
+"e-tools," excavation shovels, to dig countless trenches and mess kits

-eat the field rations that often included the infamous canned meat called
+eat the field rations that often included the infamous canned meat

 "Spam."
 No weapons are included in Bernier's collection.